BobH-Infiniti/Kermium/README.md

 Currently it adds a quite some weapons and a couple of accesories.
 It will have a lot more content later on (hopefully).

 ### Credits
+Coders :
-Coder : - Eerie
+- Eerie

+Spriters :
-Spriter : - BobH
+- BobH
 - WaterBottle